citp/privacy-policy-historical/a/as/asp/asperasoft.com.md

 #### Use of Personal Information

-If you have registered with Aspera either online, in paper form, or over the telephone or have provided Personal Information to Aspera by other means, Aspera uses this information to (i) contact you with customized marketing information by telephone, mail, online download, or email or (ii) offer you seminars or webinars you may find of interest.
+If you have registered with Aspera either online, in paper form, or over the telephone or have provided Personal Information to Aspera by other means, Aspera uses this information to (i) contact you with customized marketing information by telephone, mail, online-download, or email or (ii) offer you seminars or webinars you may find of interest.
 Electronic communications will include an “unsubscribe” feature that will allow you to unregister from future communications.

 #### Transfer of Personal Information to Aspera Affiliates